OtaraAlex/alx-system_engineering-devops/0x00-shell_basics/README.md

-Delete the directory my_first_directory that is in the /tmp directory
+script that copies all the HTML files from the current working directory to the parent of the working directory